-However, if you're creating the perfect resume from scratch, make sure to keep an appropriate font size (10-12 points), capitalize headings, and leave just enough white space to not make the page look too crowded with writing.
+However, if you're creating the perfect resume from scratch, make sure to keep an appropriate font size (10-12 points), capitalize headings, and leave just enough white space to not make the page look too crowded.

 Becoming an Ideal Maintenance Manager

 's an overview of the maintenance manager job description:

 - Receive equipment malfunction alerts and immediately assign tasks to repair technicians.